Partial Preterism Refuted

 He which testifieth these things saith, Surely I come quickly.
 Amen.
 Even so, come, Lord Jesus (Rev. 22:20).

 Partial preterists like to compare Revelation 22:10 with Daniel 12:4.
-Where Daniel is told to "seal up the words of this prophecy", John is told not to, meaning the book of Revelation should have immediate fulfillment.
-But it's clear to me that parts of Daniel should indeed contain sealed prophecies since they pertain to the time of the very end.
-And Daniel's day existed long before even the First Advent of Christ, let alone Christ's Second Coming!
-So it would definitely make sense to seal such distant prophecies.
-But in contrast, the Apostle John had just witnessed the First Advent and was now looking forward towards Christ's Second Advent.
-In other words, John's day was far closer to the Second Coming than Daniel's.
-Furthermore, according to Scripture, the Second Coming of Christ is a non-fixed time period.
-Jesus may return at any time (Mark 13:33, Rev. 16:15), at the second or third watch (Luke 12:38), and we the Church are to hasten His return by completing the Great Commission (Mat.
+Where Daniel is told to "seal up the words of this prophecy", John is told not to, meaning the book of Revelation should have had imminent fulfillment.
+Since Daniel's day was almost 500 years prior to the First Advent of Christ, His prophecies regarding the "time of the end" would have definitely stayed sealed.
+In contrast, Apostle John had just witnessed the First Advent and was now looking towards Christ's Second Advent.
+John's day was far closer to the time of the end than Daniel's in that respect.
+Also, according to Scripture, the Second Coming of Christ is a non-fixed time period.
+Jesus may return at any time (Mark 13:33, Rev. 16:15) or at the second or third watch (Luke 12:38), and we the Church are to hasten His return by completing the Great Commission (Mat.
 24:14, 2 Pet.
 3:12).
-Jesus also hinted that His coming may appear to be delayed (Luke 12:45).
-Also, after listening to a partial preterist's verse by verse exposition of Daniel 9, it would seem they agree with the notion that the Church has a role to play in hastening Christ's return.
-The point was made that just like Daniel was committed to ensuring the fulfillment of Jeremiah's 70 year prophecy through prayer and fasting, the Church is called to do the same.
-This partial preterist made an excellent point.
-Had the Church played its part faithfully, it is possible that Christ may have returned a long time ago.
+In fact, Jesus even hinted that His return would appear to be delayed (Luke 12:45).
+Partial preterists do not refute this point and agree with the notion that the Church has a role to play in hastening Christ's return.
+Just like Daniel fasted and prayed to ensure the fulfillment of Jeremiah's 70 year prophecy, the Church is called to ensure Christ's return occurs sooner rather than later by fulfilling her task to take the Gospel to all nations.
+Jesus promised He would not return until this happened (Mat.
+24:14).
+Therefore, the sooner we accomplish this mission, the sooner His return (2 Pet.
+3:12).
+Had the Church played her part faithfully, it's likely that Christ may have returned a long time ago.

 The other important point about Revelation's time texts is that they contain the same impending tone as those located in the epistles.
-Yet to be clear, Peter also reminded the Church not to grow weary in waiting for Christ's return, since "one day is with the Lord as a thousand years, and a thousand years as one day" (2 Peter 3:8).
-So now that we understand this principle, let's proceed to examine the similarity between Revelation's time texts and those contained in the epistles:
+Yet, Peter reminded the Church not to grow weary in waiting for Christ's return, since "one day is with the Lord as a thousand years, and a thousand years as one day" (2 Peter 3:8).
+This reminder was highly necessary since the Church of His day clearly believed in the imminent return of Christ:

 But this I say, brethren, the time is short: it remaineth, that both they that have wives be as though they had none (1 Cor.
 7:29).